Dr. Robotnik's Mean Bean Machine

 Dr. Robotnik's Mean Bean Machine (Note: Alternatively named Dr. Robotnik and His Mean Bean Machine in European countries outside the United Kingdom and Dr. Eggman's Mean Bean Machine (エッグマンのミーンビーンマシーン, Dokutā Egguman no Mīn Bīn Mashīn) in Japanese compilation releases.) is a falling block puzzle video game developed by Compile and published by Sega.
-It was released for the Sega Genesis / Mega Drive and Game Gear in 1993 and ported to the Master System in 1994.
+It was released for the Sega Genesis and Game Gear in 1993 and ported to the Master System in 1994.

 The game is a Westernized version of Compile's Puyo Puyo (1991), replacing almost all of its characters with those from the Sonic the Hedgehog franchise, specifically the Adventures of Sonic the Hedgehog animated series.
 The Puyo Puyo character Carbuncle appears under the name "Has Bean" and makes different animations depending on how the player plays the game.
 The gameplay is similar to puzzle games such as Tetris, in which the player organises coloured shapes as they descend a board.
 The plot sees Sonic antagonist Doctor Robotnik kidnapping residents from Beanville and turning them into robots.
 The game received generally positive reviews, with critics praising the gameplay but criticising the difficulty.